dozty/DozWPSecure/README.md

 # DozWPSecure v1.2
 A basic security plugin for WordPress 4.x, 5.0 or higher.
-You can selectively disabling unused features in WordPress core, and this plugin will help you to remove unnecessary information to be disclosed to attackers.
-You can find more details in User Manual.
+You can selectively disable unused features in WordPress core, and this plugin will help you to remove unnecessary information to be disclosed to attackers.
+You can find more details in the User Manual.

 Basic WP Security Hardening